oliverxu42/COMP39-9900/Week03.md

 Welcome to week 3!

+## 📝 Primers marking

+- We will be marking off your fundamental primer activities
+- Please get **everything ready** to show me when I come around.

 ## ✅ Things to do today!

 1. Continue working on your project **proposal report** (it's due Sunday 9pm, Week 3!)